 The North Carolina General Statutes require all property to be subject to ad valorem taxation unless specifically exempt or excluded from such taxation in the Machinery Act or in the Constitution.
 Under G.S.
-105-282.1(a), every owner of property claiming exemption or exclusion from property taxes under the provisions granting such benefit has the burden of establishing that the property is entitled thereto.
-Therefore, a nonprofit organization, which claims exemption or exclusion from the property tax on its property, must file a complete and thorough application to enable the assessor to determine whether the property falls within the strict definition of the exemption or exclusion for which application has been made.
+105-282.1(a), every owner of property claiming exemption or exclusion from property taxes has the burden of establishing that the property is entitled thereto.
+Therefore, a nonprofit organization that claims exemption or exclusion from the property tax on its property must complete and file an application to enable the assessor to determine whether the property falls within the statutory definition of the exemption or exclusion for which application has been made.

-The Machinery Act states all property must be subject to ad valorem taxation unless specifically exempted or excluded from such taxation by statute.
-All taxpayers claiming an exemption or exclusion are required to annually file an application for the benefit requested unless otherwise provided in G.S.
+The Machinery Act states that all property is subject to ad valorem taxation unless specifically exempted or excluded from such taxation by statute.
+All taxpayers claiming an exemption or exclusion are required to file an application for the benefit requested each year, unless otherwise provided in G.S.
 105-282.1(a).
-However, a number of the property classes have been granted special application requirements and do not have to file annual applications.
-Nonprofit organizations, such as religious and educational institutions, are included in the category that requires the owner to file an initial application; and, after approval, the owner is not required to file an application in the subsequent years except in the following circumstances:
+Some property classes have been granted special application requirements and do not have to file annual applications.
+Certain nonprofit organizations, such as religious and educational institutions, are included in the category that requires the owner to file an initial application, and after approval, the owner is not required to file an application in the subsequent years except in the following circumstances:

-i.
-"New or additional property is acquired or improvements are added or removed, necessitating a change in the valuation of the property; or ii.
+- i.
+"New or additional property is acquired or improvements are added or removed, necessitating a change in the valuation of the property; or - ii.
 There is a change in the use of the property or the qualifications or eligibility of the taxpayer necessitating a review of the exemption or exclusion."
 G.S.
-105-282.1(a)(3).
+105-282.1(a)(2).